 The most underrated decision in help desk selection is whether your team needs ticketing or inbox management.
 These are different products with different operating assumptions, and most buyer journeys treat them as interchangeable.

-The decision heuristic from 40+ deployments in our partner network: if your support manager currently spends more than two hours a week on queue management, you need ticketing.
+A simple decision heuristic: if your support manager currently spends more than two hours a week on queue management, you need ticketing.
 If two hours is an overstatement, inbox management is probably enough.

 | Tool | SOC 2 Type II | GDPR | HIPAA | SSO/SAML | Audit logs |